Downside Abbey: Daughter houses

 Downside monks founded daughter houses at Ealing, west London (founded 1897, independent 1947, became Ealing Abbey in 1955); and at Worth, West Sussex (founded 1933, independent 1957, became Worth Abbey in 1965).

 Downside School

-Downside School, attached to the monastery, is a Roman Catholic public school for boys and girls from the age of 11 to 18.
-As in most Roman Catholic schools in the 21st century, non-Catholic students are accepted.
+Downside School, which until 2019 was attached to the monastery, is a Roman Catholic public school for boys and girls from the age of 11 to 18.
+As in most Roman Catholic schools in the twenty-first century, non-Catholic pupils are accepted.

-During the 19th century, Downside remained a small monastic school.
+During the nineteenth century, Downside remained a small monastic school.
 Dom Leander Ramsay was the founder of modern Downside; he planned the new buildings that opened in 1912 and now form two sides of the Quad.

 The school has a board of governors with eleven members, one of whom is from the Abbey community.

-Since September 2019, the school and the abbey are run by separate trusts as part of reforms overseen by the Charity Commission in the wake of the investigation into child abuse of pupils by monks.
+Since September 2019, the school and the abbey are run by separate trusts as part of reforms overseen by the Charity Commission in the wake of an investigation into child abuse of pupils by monks.